 Most people who are infected with Covid-19, experience mild to moderate respiratory illness and recover without requiring special treatment.
-Older people, those with underlying medical problems such cardiovascular disease, chronic respiratory disease (such as asthma, chronic obstructive pulmonary disease (COPD) and cystic fibrosis (CF), diabetes, and cancer, and men are more likely to develop serious illness such as pneumonia.
+Older people, those with underlying medical problems such cardiovascular disease, chronic respiratory disease (such as asthma, chronic obstructive pulmonary disease (COPD) and cystic fibrosis (CF), diabetes, and cancer, and men are more likely to develop serious illness such as pneumonia from Covid-19.
 The Department of Health has released guidelines for people who are likely to be high risk, if they were infected with the virus, and updated these recently.

 According to Asthma UK, 5.4 million people in the UK are currently receiving treatment for asthma: 1.1 million children (1 in 11) and 4.3 million adults (1 in 12).
 Around 200,000 people in the UK have severe asthma, a debilitating form of the condition, that does not respond to usual treatments.
 People with severe asthma are often admitted to hospital and in 2016/17 there were 77,124 admissions to hospital for asthma in the UK.
 Sadly, on average, 3 people die from an asthma attack in the UK every day – that’s just under 1,500 deaths a year.